BadFishlers/BadFishlers/README.md

  <br>
 normally around tuichuf/mortisfication and sour! #goodstuff <br>
 <br>
-go check out my links for more about me in general (and just not ponytown ahaha) <br>
+go check out my links for more about me in general and my dni!!  <br>
 </details>

 <p>